toddbranch/ECE382/notes/L7/index.md

     - We'll discuss expectations next class.
 - Questions about stuff we did last lesson?
 Earlier?
 - CompEx
     - When I say "write a program that...", that is NOT an abstract exercise.
-You have the board - write in CCS, run, and debug!
+You have the development board - write in CCS, run, and debug!
 - Datasheets
     - Has anyone looked at the datasheets on the datasheets section of the website?
     - **These are crucial** - the definitive guide to the chip.